PatzEdi/RobotDockCenter/README.md

 This project utilizes the Godot game engine in order to retrieve image data.
 It aims to automate the docking of robots into their charging stations.

+## **Current Progress:**
+A new method is being implemented.
+It is not described here yet as I have planned it out on paper.
+So, future commits will likely be centered around this new method.
+If I see that it is feasible, I will include the method here or in a separate document.

 ## **Current Godot Engine Version Used:**
 **4.3**